-Category: Central Ohio Nature, Central Ohio Parks, Clear Creek Metro Park, Fungi, hiking in central ohio, Nature Photography, Ohio Nature, Wildflowers Tagged: Bolete, Canon 80D Tamrom 18-400mm, Chanterelles, Destroying Angle, Fall Phlox, Orange Mycena, Panasonic FZ200, Pinesap, Ring-necked Snake, Russula, Shaggy-stalked Bolete, Turkey Tail, Two-colored Bolete, White Chanterelle, White Phlox, Yellow Tuning Fork
+Category: Central Ohio Nature, Central Ohio Parks, Clear Creek Metro Park, Fungi, Hiking in Ohio, Nature Photography, Ohio Nature, Wildflowers Tagged: Bolete, Canon 80D Tamrom 18-400mm, Chanterelles, Destroying Angle, Fall Phlox, Golden-gilled Gerronema, Orange Mycena, Panasonic FZ200, Pinesap, Ring-necked Snake, Russula, Shaggy-stalked Bolete, Turkey Tail, Two-colored Bolete, White Phlox, Yellow Tuning Fork

 Posted on August 16, 2018

 Not that they aren’t seen earlier in the spring and summer but August does seem to be the time for butterflies.
 This year it’s been almost impossible to be out for any length of time without seeing a Monarch.
 In the late morning or afternoon small but beautiful Pearl Crescents make the shorter grass along the trail their playground.
 The beauty of some butterflies like the Giant Swallowtail is apparent to even a casual observer but others like the Buckeye reveal their beauty only after a closer look.
 Others like the hairstreaks are easy to miss altogether unless you know what to look for.
 The good news is that you don’t have to get up a the crack of dawn to see butterflies.

 So below is a celebration of butterflies that have been seen in the last few weeks.
 Much of the credit must go to my wife who tirelessly pursues these usually unpredictable creatures until she gets the shot she wants while I often content myself to photographing the more predictable wildflowers.